awsdocs/aws-iot-things-graph-user-guide/doc_source/iot-tg-protocols-modbus.md

 ```

 **Key elements:**
-+ **The `serverId` argument passed to the `Modbus` protocol block\.** The value of this argument specifies the Modbus endpoint ID to which AWS IoT Things Graph sends messages\.
++ **The `serverId` argument passed to the `Modbus` protocol block** \- The value of this argument specifies the Modbus endpoint ID to which AWS IoT Things Graph sends messages\.
-+ **Implementations of the device's `State` and `Actions`\.** Modbus defines no event protocol for messages to be sent to the master, so the device definition contains no `Event` implementations\.
++ **Implementations of the device's `State` and `Actions`** \- Modbus defines no event protocol for messages to be sent to the master, so the device definition contains no `Event` implementations\.
-+ **Modbus request and response operations\.** Operations such as `WriteSingleCoil`, `ReadHoldingRegisters`, and `WriteSingleRegister` map precisely to the operations in the [AWS IoT Greengrass Modbus\-RTU Protocol Adapter](https://docs.aws.amazon.com/greengrass/latest/developerguide/modbus-protocol-adapter-connector.html)\.
++ **Modbus request and response operations** \- Operations such as `WriteSingleCoil`, `ReadHoldingRegisters`, and `WriteSingleRegister` map precisely to the operations in the [AWS IoT Greengrass Modbus\-RTU Protocol Adapter](https://docs.aws.amazon.com/greengrass/latest/developerguide/modbus-protocol-adapter-connector.html)\.

 ## Interaction Flow<a name="iot-tg-protocols-modbus-interaction"></a>